ukoloff/win-ca/vscode/README.md

 ## Abstract

-This is tiny VS Code extension.
+This is a tiny VS Code extension.
 It's only purpose is to run the [win-ca] package, so all Trusted Root Certificates become available to other VS Code extensions.